cpiaulet/stctm/README.md

 * `stmodfile`: Path to the **stellar models grid** (see above how to generate it if needed).

 #### Preprocessing options
+Contrary to the TLS retrieval, with *exotune* you have the option to *only* do the pre-processing.
+That can be interesting for instance if you'd just like to take a look at the median-filtered light curve to identify which integrations to ignore, before settling on your final setup for the fit.
+In any case, if you set ```optimize_param``` to ```True```, the plots will be created but the code will stop short of running the retrieval.

 Under `[preprocessing]`, you can set options related to initial spectrum preparation and light curve visualization before running the fit:
 * `optimize_param`: `True` to stop after initial processing and optimization (e.g., for plotting or testing setup), **without** running the MCMC sampler.
 Useful when you're iterating on masks or visual inspection before a full run.
 * `obsmaskpattern`: A short label for the masking pattern you apply in time or wavelength space, which will be used in the names of the files created by the fit.
 * `kern_size`:  Kernel size (in number of data points) for median filtering applied to the plotted light curve (does **not** affect the data used for the fit — just the smoothed version used in the light curve plot).
 Set to `None` to disable smoothing.